pkp/omp-user-guide/en/chapter3/submissions.md

 In front of each submission is a toggle, which allows you to see links to delete the submission or to get more information, including its history and notes.

+Each section provides a search tool, available by selecting the magnifying glass icon.
+Searching is available by title or author.
+You can limit searches to specific stages.

 The New Submission button allows you to start a new submission to the press.